MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

    1. Select **+ Add** > **Add role assignment**.

-   1. Choose a role (e.g., Search Service Contributor, Search Index Data Contributor, Search Index Data Reader) and assign it to the appropriate Microsoft Entra user or group identity2.
-These three roles provide comprehensive permissions for creating, loading, and querying objects on Azure AI Search.
+   1. Choose a role (Search Service Contributor, Search Index Data Contributor, Search Index Data Reader) and assign it to your Microsoft Entra user or group identity.
+These three roles provide the full set of permissions for creating, loading, and querying objects on Azure AI Search.

-## Step 3: Connect from Your Local System
+## Step 3: Connect from your local system

-### Using Python Notebooks
+### Using Python and Jupyter notebooks

 1. Install the Azure Identity and Azure Search libraries: